jackpsmith-git/Forge/README.md

 ## Getting Started

+You can find the latest build of Forge (v.1.0.0) in the Forge_x64 directory in the repository.
+Additionally, you have the option to compile from source with Visual Studio 2022.
+<p>&nbsp;</p>

 ### Dependencies

 * Windows 10/11 - Forge only works on Windows 10/11 operating systems as it relies on the Win32 API.